We're glad you're here

 Unresolved loss, strained relationships and unwanted life changes often lead to painful and stuck feelings.
 It is hard to know where to turn or how to "pull oneself up by the bootstraps" when faced with heavy feelings and life circumstances.
-At Georgetown Counseling and Wellness, our therapists are trained to help people heal, grow and create the life changes they are seeking.
+At Georgetown Counseling and Wellness, our therapists are trained to help our clients heal, grow and create the life changes they are seeking.
 We use practical and proven techniques to give you the skills and confidence you need to create change both inside yourself and in your relationships.

 Anxiety has the affect of drawing a person into their inner world of worries, preventing life from being lived in the present moment.
 Relationships, jobs and general well-being are affected.
 Anxiety impacts over 18% of the American population.
 It is highly treatable though.